 Insurance companies and their agents make themselves look as if they are our friends.
 But they are not.
 Far from it.
 If you have been injured in a car accident in Los Angeles or elsewhere in California and the other driver was at fault, recovering damages may not be as easy as you think.

 Here is the thing: insurance companies in California and all across the United States make an inordinate amount of money by collecting premiums from their customers.
 Insurance companies are profit-driven, which is why paying out large car accident settlements is against their best interests.

-“That is why you can most certainly expect the at-fault driver’s insurance company to do whatever it takes to invalidate your personal injury claim, disprove their client’s liability, and/or minimize the value of your claim,” warns our Los Angeles car accident attorney at the Compass Law Group, PC
+“That is why you can most certainly expect the at-fault driver’s insurance company to do whatever it takes to invalidate your personal injury claim, disprove their client’s liability, and/or minimize the value of your claim,” warns our Los Angeles car accident attorney at the Compass Law Group, LLP

 This is the reason why insurance companies conduct a thorough and long investigation before approving or disproving claims.
 There are quite a few tactics and insurance claims practices employed by insurers in California to deny their client’s liability, including but not limited to: